Uroš Stamatović

 Uroš Stamatović (Serbian Cyrillic: Урош Стаматовић; born November 9, 1976) is a Serbian retired professional footballer and coach.
+He is the head coach of Serbian White Eagles FC of the Canadian Soccer League.

 Club career

 Serbia

 Stamatović began his career in 1992 in the Second League of FR Yugoslavia with FK Borac Čačak.
 In 1995, he continued playing in the country's top-tier league by signing with Sloboda Užice.

 Throughout his time in the top tier, he played with Mladost Lučani, and Hajduk Kula.
 In total, Stamatović played over 200 first-league matches and scored over 30 goals.

 Canada

 In 2007, he went abroad to play in the Canadian Soccer League with the Serbian White Eagles.
 He made his debut on June 17, 2007, against Trois-Rivières Attak.
 In his debut season, he assisted the club in securing the International Division title.
 The club would ultimately reach the championship final where the western Toronto side was defeated by Toronto Croatia in a two-game series.
 Stamatović re-signed with the White Eagles the following season.
 Throughout the season he aided the Serbs in clinching a playoff berth by finishing second in the division.
 For the third consecutive season, the Serbs reached the championship final where they successfully defeated Trois-Rivières Attak in a penalty shootout.

 In 2009, he helped the White Eagles in claiming their second divisional title.
 During the season he made his third championship appearance where the Serbs were defeated by Trois-Rivières.
 In 2011, he officially retired from professional football and transitioned into the managerial side.